yigallim/tetris-clone/README.md

 # tetris-clone

 A simple modern tetris game website clone.
 Made it for fun but also improves my javascript skill and programming concept.
-This project is not a complete and playable game.
+This project is not a complete game.

 Access through https://yigallim.github.io/tetris-clone/
 Or use "Go Live" extension in VSCODE, and open the index.html.